Generic Name: desmopressin (DES-moe-PRES-in)

 - Do NOT take more than the recommended dose or use for longer than prescribed without checking with your doctor.

-- Lab tests, including urine volume or blood electrolyte levels, may be performed while you use DDAVP spray.
+- Lab tests may be performed while you use DDAVP spray.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use DDAVP spray with caution in the ELDERLY and in CHILDREN; they may be more sensitive to its effects, especially fluid overload and low blood sodium levels.
 Carefully follow the fluid intake instructions given to you by your doctor.